 He’s perfectly calm at home.
 On country walks in the south downs, he’s literally running all day up and down hills – I’m sure he would go all night as well.– Simon D. (The Labrador Forum)

-After the hunter shoots down the game, the Labrador is tasked with the job of running in muddy swamps, rivers and hills to bring back the shot animal.
+After the hunter shoots down the game, a Lab is tasked with the job of running through muddy swamps, rivers and hills to bring back the shot animal.
 This isn’t a job that any dog breed can do.
 It requires focus, but more importantly, endurance.

 Canine obesity is when the dog accumulates a lot of excess body fat, thus leading to the dog being overweight.
 According to VCA Hospitals, a dog is technically overweight when he or she is considered 10-20% above the “ideal body weight.”

 Furthermore, when the dog is 20% or more above that ideal weight, they’re considered to be obese.
-Labrador Retrievers are, unfortunately, prone to obesity.
-In fact, they’re much more susceptible than any other dog breed.
+The bad news is that Labrador Retrievers are, unfortunately, prone to obesity.
+In fact, these dogs tend to be much more susceptible than any other dog breed.

 For reference, the ideal body weight for a male Labrador should be around 65 to 80 lbs for a male.
 With female Labs, they’re generally around 55 to 70 lbs, according to the AKC.
-Any more than that, and you should be wary.
+Any more than that, and you’ll need to be wary.

 A recent study on dog obesity has shown a certain gene mutation that’s linked with weight and food motivation.
 This mutation has been exclusively found in Labradors and other flat coat retrievers.
 Though, it’s much more frequently seen in Labs.